micschk/generator-xplorestripe/README.md

 You can optionally choose to create a [Vagrant](http://www.vagrantup.com/) config, defaulting to Xplore's [Debian 6.0.9 development box](https://vagrantcloud.com/xplore/debian-6.0.9).

+You can choose to install a custom theme from a GitHub repository.
+Once downloaded, we'll detect if the theme has NPM or Bower dependancies and install them.
+If a `Gruntfile.js` exists, we'll also run `grunt build` for you.

+Once this is all done, lastly we run `composer install` to grab the the SilverStripe Framework and CMS.

 ## Configuration

 The default SilverStripe config expects a `vagrant` database on `localhost`, username `vagrant`, password `vagrant`.